hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-user-language admin en

-The function for changing language.
+This function for changing language.

 *******************************************************************